 The droopy, beautiful angel trumpet which also goes by the name Brugmansia, is native to regions of South America.
 It contains a cornucopia of powerful toxins.
 Some of these include atropine, hyoscyamine, and scopolamine.

 Documented in the 2007 VBS.tv documentary “Colombian Devil’s Breath,” nefarious individuals in Colombia will extract scopolamine from the plant and use it as a potent drug which leaves victims completely unaware of what they are doing but entirely conscious.
-Essentially turning them into living zombies.
+It essentially turns them into living zombies.
 Scopolamine can be easily absorbed through the skin and mucous membranes, allowing them to simply blow the powder in a victim’s face.
 The documentary is full of horror stories by individuals who have been attacked in this way.
 One such account includes the story of a man moving all of his possessions out of his house (and into the hands of thieves) without remembering any of it.

 8. Giant Pitcher Plant